tatsuhikonaito/DEEP-HLA/README.md

 In  `DEEP*HLA`, HLA imputation is performed in two processes:

-​	(1) model training with a HLA reference panel
+​	(1) model training with an HLA reference panel

 ​	(2) imputation with a trained model.